 What happens in the lessons?

-Each lesson will start with a chat where I will ask how your practice has been going and whether there have been any changes in your day-to-day life.
+Each lesson will start with a discussion about how your practice has been going, any changes in your health or in your daily routines.
 I will review your current practice by asking you to demonstrate parts of it, then update it both in terms of technical elements in order to improve individual postures or by making progressive changes; for example modifying existing postures, adding new postures, changing the order of the practice, changing the focus or emphasis.
 Sometimes we may need to backtrack to a previous version to respect any problems that have occurred, either in the practice directly or indirectly due to changes in your personal circumstances.

-I will guide you through the new practice to ensure you are confident with the changes and we will book the next lesson giving a suitable time frame for your practice to settle.
-Typically lessons will alternate half-hour and hourly sessions in a review / development pattern with a gap between them of 3 to 4 weeks.
+I will guide you through the new practice to ensure you are confident with the changes and we will book the next lesson giving a suitable time frame for you to work with the new practice.
+Typically lessons will alternate half-hour and hourly sessions in a review / development pattern with a gap between them of 2 to 4 weeks.

 Do I need special equipment?